StefanoCecere/cecere.xyz/content/post/diary/2008/2008-10-26-why-humanist-party-mission-of-humanist-party.md

 This is the reason, the purpose, the aim of HP and the HP, inspired by the HM has been created to fulfil this mission.

-The HP members are not today&#8217;s &#8220;politicians&#8221;.
+The HP members are not today's "politicians".
 They are true-selfless-volunteers of HM with the mission to transform politics.

 HP has a meaning and this meaning goes beyond the Parliament seats, beyond the Power-seats.